 Joy Bangla Youth Award

 In order to motivate young individuals and youth-led organizations, Young Bangla has been giving away the Joy Bangla Youth Award since 2015 to its members as a recognition for their outstanding contribution in categories such as community development, social inclusion, research and innovation, and business entrepreneurship.
 Young Bangla does not see this as a mere award for good work, but a process that can comprehensively scale up youth-led initiatives and link the youth with national policymaking.
 A total of 30 Young Bangla members got the award in 2015.
 Out of a staggering 1,500 applications, another 170 were given special recognition and certificates for their contribution.
 The award is preceded by a process of rigorous physical scrutiny of applications and success stories of Young Bangla members.
-In 2017, Young Bangla is planning to organize the second edition of the Award and the process for inviting applications from Young Bangla members will start very soon.

 How often are fresh university graduates left wanting for the lack of experience when they face their first interviews?
 For the first time in history, Young Bangla has been arranging four-month internship programs for its meritorious members with the government’s ministries and reputed private sector companies.
 Since the inception of the Vision 2021 Internship program in June 2016, Young Bangla has so far arranged jobs, career trainings and internships for nearly 5,000 of its members.
 Public and private sector entities such as the Ministry of Power, Energy and Mineral Resources, Ministry of Foreign Affairs, ICT Division, Bangladesh Bureau of Statistics, Microsoft Bangladesh, Aamra Companies and TK Group have opened up the opportunities for the Young Bangla members.